momentoalmir/node-deploy/README.md

-# Server API for User Management
+# Node Deploy Example

 This server provides a REST API for managing users.
 It uses [Fastify](https://www.fastify.io/) as the web framework and [Prisma](https://www.prisma.io/) as the ORM.
+This is a very basic example of a node setup for deploying.

 ## Requirements